 Contact us for help with your:

-After 30-years of successfully fighting for the rights of the injured in Washington State, our goal is always to help you collect the settlement to which you are entitled.
-After an auto accident, contact us and an auto accident attorney will evaluate your case free of charge.
-Do not accept a settlement from an insurance company without first contacting us at 425-455-3186 or email@example.com.
+Attorney Larry Lehmbecker has been fighting for the rights of the injured in Washington State for 32 years!
+Helping you collect the settlement you deserve is always our goal.
+After an auto accident, contact us so we can evaluate your case free of charge.
+Do not accept a settlement from an insurance company without first contacting us at (425) 455-3186.

 After an auto accident remember these tips: